Discover How Dry Needling Can Help You!

 Do not expect dry needling/IMS to hurt.
-However, thanks to the twitch response and the fact that the treatment is actively releasing over-tense muscles, you may experience some light discomfort.
+However, the treatment is actively releasing over-tense muscles.
+You might also experience the twitch response.
+Therefore, you may experience slight discomfort.

 Should I take pain medication beforehand?

 There is no need to take pain medication for IMS or dry needling before your treatment.
-Our gentle physiotherapists make the experience as painless as possible, and medications that dull your senses beforehand can reduce the effectiveness of the treatment over the long term.
-Over-the-counter pain management can be taken after the treatment, if you so desire.
+Our physiotherapists will make the experience as painless as possible.
+Medications that dull your senses beforehand can reduce the effectiveness of the treatment over the long term.
+After the treatment, you may take over-the-counter medication to reduce any discomfort.

 Is IMS/dry needling affordable?

 ProActive Physiotherapy is a direct billing clinic in South Edmonton/West Edmonton.
-Most of our services are covered (all or in part) by most benefit plans.
+For many clients services such as IMS and dry needling are covered (all or in part) by most benefit plans.

 How do I get the best dry needling/IMS treatment in Edmonton?